sebastianneu/BirghtSpace_DMS/docs/guide/jos.md

 Article is prepared for submission.

-##### *Temporal and spatial scale*
+##### *Temporal and spatial coverage*

-Spatial scale: EU-wide for all countries contributing to the EU-FADN.
+Spatial coverage: EU-wide for all countries contributing to the EU-FADN.

-Temporal scale: depending on progress.
+Temporal coverage: depending on progress.
 Actually 2001-2020 each second year.

+##### *Resolution*

+Farm Structure Spatial Units (FSU).
+High resolution of grids of different size.

 ##### *Visualization*